Bobby Ologun: R&A promotions assault

+Domestic violence conviction

-On May 16, 2020, police were called to his residence by his Japanese national wife (Kyoko Konda) after reports that he had struck her in the face in front of their three children.
+On May 16, 2020, police were called to his residence by his wife after reports that he had struck her in the face in front of their three children.
 He was arrested and released 2 days later on May 18 21:19.
 In a press conference his wife stated that she had endured "all kinds of domestic violence over a long period."
 Saitama Police later searched their home in connection with the case.
-The trial began in December 3, 2020.
+On December 3, 2020, Ologun pleaded guilty and on May 13, 2021, was fined 100,000 yen.